I must have something to engross my thoughts, some object in life which will fill this vacuum, and prevent this sad wearing away of the heart.

 At one point, the anatomy professor asked her to excuse herself from the class on reproduction, believing it would be too vulgar for her delicate mind.
 Instead, her eloquent response changed his mind, but also elevated the previously obscene nature of the lectures.

 Today the Doctor read my note to the class.
-In this note I told him that I was there as a student with an earnest purpose, and as a student simply I should be regarded; that the study of anatomy was a most serious one, exciting profound reverence, and the suggestion to absent myself from any lectures seemed to me a grave mistake.On the whole, Elizabeth was well with both professors and students.
+In this note I told him that I was there as a student with an earnest purpose, and as a student simply I should be regarded; that the study of anatomy was a most serious one, exciting profound reverence, and the suggestion to absent myself from any lectures seemed to me a grave mistake.On the whole, Elizabeth worked well with both professors and students.
 But being the only female student, she experienced a sense of isolation as well.
 Certainly the townsfolk of Geneva thought her an oddity.
 In the interest of maintaining her respectability and focus, she rejected all advances made toward her, whether for courtship or simply friendship.